Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: If you mean can you take away your ex's parental rights in this way, no. If you mean can you sign over guardianship for a limited time (such as if you are away or ill), then yes.
 But it has to be approved by the court.

 Melissa's Question: My niece and nephew are in my physical custody because their father is in prison and mother is now very unstable and doing drugs.
 The mother is saying she will sign over rights so children services will not come in and take them.
-We will do anything to keep these kids safe, and want them still to be able to see there mom and dads.
-Where do we go from here?
+We will do anything to keep these kids safe, and want them still to be able to see their mom and dad.
 What kind of custody do we need to try to get or is just legal guardianship ok?

 Can I terminate his parental rights if he hasn't paid child support?